n0F4x/data-driven-game-engine/BUILDING.md

 ## vcpkg

 Using [vcpkg](https://github.com/microsoft/vcpkg?tab=readme-ov-file#vcpkg-overview) is highly recommended as the vcpkg manifest file describes versions of the project's dependencies.
+Check that the `VCPKG_ROOT` environment variable is properly set when using a provided CMakePreset.

 ## Vulkan